amd-ysanchez/kernel_optimization/README.md

 ## Running GA Optimization
 We have our new configs ready, now we just will run the kernel optimization on all the GEMMs.

-We will use the script *optimize.py*, found in */path/to/TuningDriver/kernel_optimization*.
+We will use the script *optimize.py*

 This script performs several steps.